sentclose/sentc-docs/docs/protocol/README.md

 2. Generate a salt with crv.
    - The salt contains a padded string (length 200 chars) and the crv.
    - Hash the salt with sha 256
-3. Derived a 512 bit long key from the password and the salt
+3. Derived a 512-bit long key from the password and the salt
-   - use the first half of the derived key as encryption key and the second half as auth key
+   - use the first half of the derived key as the encryption key and the second half as the auth key
    - the auth key will be hashed as well
 4. Finally, encrypt the master key with the first half of the derived key, the encryption key, via aes-gcm